Visualization Foundations

 In many datasets, scatter plots are among the fastest ways to detect group structure.

-Grouped Histogram
+Grouped histogram

 A grouped histogram helps compare distributions across categories.